james-hurcomb/james-hurcomb.github.io/index.md

 layout: home
 ---

 Hi, I’m James.
 I'm a PhD student in toxicology, studying how drugs and environmental pollutants affect how organs in the body communicate.
 My research focuses on whole-body coordination of metabolism, and mitochondrial dysfunction using *Drosophila* as a model system.
-I'm currently wrapping up my PhD and looking for opportunities in Europe working in toxicology, medical writing, mitochondrial biology, or regulatory affairs!

 Feel free to [read more about me][about], [look at my CV][cv], or take a look below to see some of the things I've been up to recently.